 Answer: Sequencing saturation is a measure of the fraction of library complexity that was sequenced in a given experiment.
 The inverse of the sequencing saturation can be interpreted as the number of additional reads it would take to detect a new transcript.
 If sequencing saturation is at 50%, it means that every 2 additional reads will result in 1 new UMI count (unique transcript) detected.
-In contrast, 90% sequencing saturation means that 10 new reads are necessary to obtain one new UMI count.
+In contrast, 90% sequencing saturation means that 10 additional reads are necessary to obtain 1 new UMI count.

 Sequencing saturation is dependent on the library complexity and sequencing depth.
 Different cell types will have different amounts of RNA and thus will differ in the total number of different transcripts in the final library (also known as library complexity).
 The figure below illustrates the median number of genes recovered from different cell types.
 As sequencing depth increases, more genes are detected, but this reaches saturation at different sequencing depths depending on cell type.